 As the requirements of the users concerning e.g. third party tools may change during the project, the users shall provide a refined version of their requirement specification in the middle of the project.
 The tool development shall rely on the given specification in order to fulfil the industrial needs and thereby allow a successful exploitation of the tools.

 M3: Specification of Designflow

-M18: Refined Specification of Tool Requirements
+M20: Refined Specification of Tool Requirements

-Workpackage number: 1 Start date or starting event M0 Participant number: OFFIS CEFRIEL POLITO ASEL ARM OSC Person months per participant: 0 0 0 12 6 0
+Workpackage number 1 Start date or sta M0

+Participant number: OFFIS CEFRIEL POLITO ASEL ARM

+Person months per participant: 0 0 0 11 1.5